Anorgasmia in women

 If your lack of orgasm from sexual activity distresses you, make an appointment with your primary care provider or your gynecologist.
 Here's some information to help you prepare for your appointment.

 What you can do

-- Your symptoms, when they began and under what circumstances they occur
+- Your symptoms, when you first began having problems with orgasms and under what circumstances the problems occurred

 - Your sexual history, including relationships and experiences since you became sexually active and any history of sexual trauma or abuse